Ilya Samsonov and the Capitals are not great as the Islanders score eight

 “We just gave them too many big chances,” defenseman Justin Schultz said.
 “They’ve got some skilled players over there that are going to capitalize.
 If we cut down on those, we’ll be all right.
 We had our chances tonight.”

 The Capitals (23-9-4) had players out of position, committed sloppy turnovers and allowed multiple odd-man rushes.
 They also were simply unable to handle Barzal, whose three goals included a dazzling end-to-end rush through all five Capitals that gave the Islanders a 2-1 lead.
-Jordan Eberle also scored two goals through the first 30 minutes of play.
+Jordan Eberle also scored two goals in the first 30 minutes of play.

-And while Samsonov was able to reenter the game with 3:04 left in the first period — a good sign after suffering an upper-body injury before the 2020 postseason — his return made little difference.
+And while Samsonov was able to reenter the game with 3:04 left in the first period — a good sign after he suffered an upper-body injury before the 2020 postseason — his return made little difference.

 Rookie Vitek Vanecek allowed two goals on nine shots before Samsonov came back.
-Samsonov then allowed two more goals to close out the first period and finished allowing six goals on 24 shots, putting a spotlight again on the team’s goaltending issues.
+Samsonov then allowed two more goals to close out the first period and gave up six goals on 24 shots overall, putting a spotlight again on the team’s goaltending issues.

 Laviolette said after the game that Samsonov was pulled by a concussion protocol spotter.
 He was cleared, and Laviolette was comfortable inserting him back in.